TomKealy/TomKealy.github.io/_posts/2024-01-28-what-p-values-mean.md

 categories: statistics, hypothesis testing
 ---

+{% newthought 'tl;dr Most people get _p_-values wrong.' %} This is how to understand and apply them correctly.<!--more-->

 tl;dr Most people get _p_-values wrong.
 This is how to understand and apply them correctly.<!--more-->

 ## Introduction